polyaxon/polyaxon/site/docs/setup/deployment-strategies/best-practices.md

 We also recommend users to take snapshots and backups before going through a migration, this is particularly important if an upgrade contains DB or Data migrations.

+> **Note**: We strongly recommend that you do not deploy a production database using this chart.
+Although The provided database can persist data if configured, you might encounter an issue in the future if we upgrade the dependency requirements or the version of the database image.

 ## Other components high availability

 If you are running Polyaxon in production mode and using a scheduler, you might think about using a managed version of one or several dependencies. please check: